Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

 \subsection{Hard-Sphere Gas Approximation}

-The general formula for hard-sphere gas approximation is not very useful for analytical calculations since of its cumbersomeness.
-For this reason, we write explicitly the first few terms.
-For the sake of simplicity we consider the contribution of the complete graphs solely.
-This formula is also quite convenient and simple for numerical computations.
-Unfortunately, we have to deal with power series in system parameters, so it requires accurate work with precision of computations to distinguish errors from real results.
-We make the truncation of both series in $w_{vac}$, namely $n_{0}$ and $N$, and using a numerical experiment explore the effect of $n_{0}$ and $N$ on the results.
-We study the case of $\alpha=4/3$ as well as in the previous subsection, and one can check that there will no qualitative differences for other $\alpha\in[1;2]$.
+The formulas for vacuum energy density (\ref{vac-en-HSG}) and (\ref{Traveling_back_3}), obtained using HSG, are convenient and simple for numerical calculations.
+As a practise in statistical physics and numerical simulations show, HSG approximation gives worthy results, consistent with the experiment.
+Unfortunately, we have to deal with the power series in system parameters, so it requires accurate work with precision of calculations to distinguish the errors from real results.
+We make the truncations of both series in the expression (\ref{vac-en-HSG}), namely $n_{0}$ for index $n$ and $N$ for index $q$, and use a numerical experiment to explore the truncations influence on the results.
+We assume $\alpha=4/3$, and one can check that there will be no qualitative differences for others $\alpha\in(1,2)$.

-Recall that in this approach we approximated the Green function of Gaussian theory by Heaviside-function: